dhowden/ipranges/README.md

 # ipranges tool

-This tool fetches the IP ranges used by GCP compute.
+Google Cloud publishes a JSON-formatted list of customer-usable global and regional external IP address ranges here: https://www.gstatic.com/ipranges/cloud.json.

-Google publishes the raw data here: https://cloud.google.com/compute/docs/faq#find_ip_range.
+This tool fetches that data and provides filtering by region prefix, and other useful options (IPv6, IPv4 etc).

 ## Installing the tool